-More than 100 Mormons Send Letter to Governor Brewer & Legislators, Condemning Discriminatory Bill
+Over 100 Mormons Send Letter to Gov. Brewer and Legislators, Ask for Veto of Discriminatory Bill

 The letter goes on to say, “As Mormons, our religious freedoms were undeniably threatened by Governor Boggs.
 Thus, we strongly feel we should be able to exercise and protect our own religious rights.
 However, it is also in our culture not to use government to impose our will on anyone who worships differently.
 We echo the words of our founding prophet, Joseph Smith.”